Shengamo/tumeny-pay/README.md

 ```

+The schedule will check the `shengamo_orders` table for all orders with a status of `pending (1)` and send a request to
+the Tumeny API every minute.
+If there are no pending transactions, no request will be sent to the Tumeny API.

 ### Events & Listeners

 Events are fired when ShengamoOrder is generated and also when the ShengamoOrder has been updated.
-You could register these events in the EventServiceProvider.
+You could register
+these events in the EventServiceProvider.
-If you would like to handle an action, for example, if you would like to add a subscription if the order is successful, you could create an event listener that listens to the ShengamoOrderCreated Event.
+If you would like to handle an action, for example, if you would like to add a subscription if the order is successful,
+you could create an event listener that listens to the ShengamoOrderCreated Event.

-For example, after creating a AddSubscriptionListener Listener class, the code below would handle subscription if order is successful.
+For example, after creating a AddSubscriptionListener Listener class, the code below would handle subscription if order
+is successful.

 ```php
 class AddSubscriptionListener